strapi/sdk-js/README.md

 ## Getting Started With "@strapi/sdk-js"

-In it's simplest form, "@strapi/sdk-js" works by being connected to the URL of your Strapi instance and provided auth if required.
+In its simplest form, "@strapi/sdk-js" works by being connected to the URL of your Strapi instance and provided auth if required.

 <!-- TODO confirm examples -->